 - Assessment methods

 - Written with open questions testing the knowledge of ecology, distribution and dominant plant species of the main vegetation formations and habitats of Europe.
-In case of worsening epidemiological situation, the exam can be oral through a videocall.

 - Language of instruction